Ganome/BCS/homework-completed/Unit-16/README.md

   3. What mitigation strategies can you recommendations for the client to protect their server:

  Answer: This particular exploit is almost a decade old, update already!

----
-© 2020 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.